astrolabsoftware/fink-science-perf/README.md

 # Profiling & performance for fink-science

-This repository contains scripts to perform the profiling of [fink-science](https://github.com/astrolabsoftware/fink-science) modules.
+This repository contains scripts to perform the profiling and performance checks of [fink-science](https://github.com/astrolabsoftware/fink-science) modules.

-The goal is...
-Note simple profiling...
-More information with perf...

 ## Environment